-The following conversation between Jan Davidson, co-founder and president of the Davidson Institute for Talent Development, and Christine Smith, founder and current president of Southlake Parents for Academic Excellence (SPACE) in Southlake, Texas was done by email during March of 2005.
+The following conversation between Jan Davidson, co-founder and president of the Davidson Institute for Talent Development, and Christine Smith, founder and current president of Southlake Association for Gifted and Talented (SAGT) in Southlake, Texas was done by email during March of 2005.

 JAN: How did your advocacy group begin?

-CHRISTINE: I began SPACE in September of 2001 when my third grade daughter began not wanting to go to school.
+CHRISTINE: I began SAGT in September of 2001 when my third grade daughter began not wanting to go to school.

 First, I tried to address the problem alone.
 I followed the school hierarchy and spoke with my daughter's teacher, who assured me everything was fine.
 I spoke with the Principal who threw terms across the desk that I did not understand: "breadth and depth;" "scope and sequence;" something about complexity.
 I realized I would have to educate myself about what gifted children need in order to know what to ask for.
 I was fortunate to be able to attend the Texas Association for Gifted and Talented conference in San Antonio in November of 2001.
 There I learned that advocating wasn't easy and that is was important to remain positive yet persistent and that I would have more chance of success if I could gather more people who were interested in improving the current system.